redstone99/hass-alert2/README.md

                 (now().timestamp() - state_attr('binary_sensor.alert2_ha_startup_done', 'start_time').timestamp()) > 300 }}"
           message: "Starting for last {{ (now().timestamp() - state_attr('binary_sensor.alert2_ha_startup_done', 'start_time').timestamp()) }} seconds"
           early_start: true

+If you have high-priority alerts, you might consider setting `notifier` to be a high-priority notifier and `summary_notifier` to be a low-priority notifier.

 Also, alert2 entities are built on `RestoreEntity`, which backs itself up every 15 minutes.
 This means, alert firing may not be remembered across HA restarts if the alert fired within 15 minutes of HA restarting.